-- 61. "Small Wireless Facility" means a Wireless Facility that meets both of the following qualifications: (i) each Wireless Provider's Antenna (including, without limitation, any strand-mounted Antenna) could fit within an enclosure of no more than (\) cubic feet in volume; and (ii) all other wireless equipment associated with the facility is cumulatively no more than ( ) cubic feet in volume.
-The following types of associated, ancillary equipment are not included in the calculation of equipment volume: electric meter, concealment elements, telecommunications demarcation box, grounding equipment, power transfer switch, cut-off switch, and vertical cable runs for connection of power and other services. - 62.
-"State Broadband Infrastructure Manager" or "Manager" is as defined in Article 13 - 63.
-"Subscriber" means any Person that uses or is authorized to use a Network Service, whether for value or otherwise. - 64.
-"Substantial Modification" means a proposed modification of an existing Communications Network Support Structure or Pole which will substantially change the physical dimensions of the Communications Network Support Structure or Pole under the objective standard for substantial change adopted by the FCC pursuant to 47 C.F.R. § 1.40001. - 65.
-"Underserved" means an area in which less than 10% of the persons in such area have access to Broadband Services. - 66.
-"Unserved" means an area that is not served by Broadband Services. - 67.
+- 59.2.
+All other wireless equipment associated with the facility is cumulatively no more than 28 cubic feet in volume.
+The following types of associated ancillary equipment are not included in the calculation of equipment volume: electric meters, concealment elements, telecommunications demarcation boxes, ground-based enclosures, grounding equipment, power transfer switches, cutoff switches, vertical cable runs for the connection of power and other services, and Utility Poles or other support structures. - 59.3.
+The term does not include the structure or improvements on, under, or within which the equipment is Collocated; wireline backhaul facilities; or coaxial or Fiber optic cable that is between wireless structures or Utility Poles or that is otherwise not immediately adjacent to or directly associated with a particular Antenna - 60.
+"State Broadband Infrastructure Manager" or "Manager" is as defined in Article 13 - 61.
+"Subscriber" means any Person that uses or is authorized to use a Network Service, whether for value or otherwise. - 62.
+"Substantial Modification" means a proposed modification of an existing Communications Network Support Structure or Utility Pole which will substantially change the physical dimensions of the Communications Network Support Structure or Utility Pole under the objective standard for substantial change adopted by the FCC pursuant to 47 C.F.R. § 1.40001. - 63.
+"Underserved" means an area in which less than 10% of the persons in such area have access to Broadband Services. - 64.
+"Unserved" means an area that is not served by Broadband Services . - 65.
 "Utility" means a company, electric cooperative, or other entity that owns and/or operates facilities used for generation and transmission or distribution of electricity, gas, water, sewage or telecommunications services to general public.
-This term does not include providers of Wireless Services or Communications Infrastructure Providers. - 68.
-"Vertical Asset" means any Pole, cellular tower, building, water tower, granary, or other structure capable of being used to deploy any Communications Service. - 69.
-"Wireless Services" means any wireless services including, without limitation, personal wireless services as that term is defined in 47 U.S.C. § 332(c)(7)(C)(i), fixed wireless and other wireless services.
+This term does not include providers of Wireless Services or Communications Infrastructure Providers. - 66.
+"Utility Pole" means a structure that is designed for and used to carry lines, cables, wires, and related equipment for the provision of cable television, telecommunications, internet, electricity, or wireless services, and that is owned or controlled by a "utility" as that term is defined in Section 224 of the Communications Act, but not including electric transmission poles or structures, or light poles, lamp posts, and other structures whose primary purpose is to provide public lighting.